kasemdeautsch/pp2/README.md

 ## Deployment

   - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-    - In the GitHub repository, navigate to the Settings tab
+    - In the GitHub repository, navigate to the Settings tab.
+    - Navigate to **Pages** tab in the left menue.
-    - From the source section drop-down menu, select the Master Branch
+    - From the source section drop-down menu choose **Deploy from branch**.
+    - Select the relevent branch (*main* in my case).
+    - Make sure the /(root) directory is selected and klick **Save**.
-    - Once the master branch has been selected, the page provides the link to the deployed project.
+    - Once the branch has been selected, the page provides the link to the deployed project.
     - The live link can be found [here](https://github.com/kasemdeautsch/pp2).
+    - in the repository on the right menue under **Deplpyments** click on** github-pages**.

 ## Credits
 - Content
   - The page design and Project idea was taken from **Portfolio Project Scope** module in our course.